tsigalko18/emse22/README.md

 # ESEC/FSE 2022
-Artifacts accompanying the paper *"Model vs System Level Testing of Autonomous Driving Systems: A Replication and Extension Study"* submitted for publication at ESEC/FSE 2022
+Artifacts accompanying the paper *"Model vs System Level Testing of Autonomous Driving Systems: A Replication and Extension Study"* submitted for publication at EMSE.

 ### Replicated paper
 This paper compares and extends the paper *"Comparing Offline and Online Testing of Deep Neural Networks: An Autonomous Car Case Study"* by Ul Haq et al., published at ICST 2021.
 You can find an archival version of the work [here](https://arxiv.org/abs/1912.00805).